hoangduytran/blender-manual/manual/render/output/properties/stereoscopy/usage.rst

 When using the Stereo 3D scene view setup, a stereo pair is created on-the-fly and used for rendering and previsualization.
 For all the purposes this works as two cameras that share most parameters (focal length, clipping, ...).
-The stereo pair, however, is offsetted, and can have unique rotation and shift between itself.
+The stereo pair, however, is offset, and can have unique rotation and shift between itself.

 .. figure:: /images/render_output_properties_stereoscopy_usage_camera-stereoscopy-panel.png